 It was now mid December of 2005 and I had had the prototype Thereclock and Thereping circuit on my workbench for a while now as I experimented with them.
 I began to notice it was a bit fatiguing to hear the same exact note durations without any variation.
 Though it was interesting to hear for a short period of time, it occurred to me that a group of these instruments would sound very similar and it might not be possible to determine which instrument was playing.
 Worse yet, even if you could, the sound produced would tend to be mostly redundant.
 I thought it would add interest to the performance if the performer could choose the duration of the notes.
 For example, if the performer could choose to play 1/8th notes for a while, then play 1/4 notes, then $1/16^{th}$ switch notes to whenever they chose, this would help make for a more expressive instrument.
 In order to check for the selection of the performer, some buttons would have to be added to the Thereping circuit.
+I added three buttons to the Thereping Prototype with the intention of using code to determine if the buttons were pressed and then alter the "duration" of the note played.

-SO I added PB1through PB3 to the prototype (Figure 6). Ι modified the code to check the buttons and alter the number of milliseconds the note would be played.
+I modified the code to check the buttons and alter the number of milliseconds the note would be played.
 When I did this, I immediately noticed that what resulted was only the ability to change the note from "filling" the entire 1/4 note interval, or to playing an 1/8th note followed by an 1/8th rest!
 I was making the note duration shorter, but I was no longer filling the entire clock cycle.
 For those of you familiar with musical terminology, the notes just started to sound staccato).
 So, it was clear that in order to play synchronized 1/8th notes, I would have to increase the clock frequency to at least 1/8th notes.
 In fact, In order to allow 16th notes as well, I would have to change the clock frequency to 16th notes!
-When I started looking at how to do this, I discovered that I would have to have some type of mechanism to determine "where I was" in the measure in order to insure that all the instruments could start and stop together on the first "beat" of a measure.
+When I started looking at how to do this.
+I discovered that I would have to have some type of mechanism to determine where I was in the measure in order to insure that all the instruments could start and stop together on the first "beat" of a measure.
 I would also need to determine the "1st" clock cycle in order to accurately divide the clock cycles back down to 1/8th and 1/4 notes when they were selected.

 To illustrate this problem, imagine the clock is pulsing 16 times per 1/4 note.
-How do we determine which of those pulses is the beginning of the 1/4 note?
-This was quickly getting rather complicated, and we were also running out of time.
+Which of those pulses is the beginning of the 1/4 note?
+This was quickly getting rather complicated, and we were also guickly running out of time.
 I decided that since I knew the interval of the clock pulses coming from the Thereclock, I would be able to trigger multiple notes on the Thereping at the onset of a clock pulse before looking to the sync input for a new clock pulse.